MeeadAlotaibi/W09D05/README.md

 # Code Overview
-social media webpage built by the React , ReactDOM and Redux framework.
+Samulate twitter web page built by the React , ReactDOM and Redux framework.
 ---
 ## User Stories
 As a user registered on the website, i have the ability to show, add, change and delete posts, so that I may share and review posts.